kubernetes/contributor-site/content/en/blog/2024/sig-scheduling-spotlight.md

 **AP: What are some Kubernetes-specific challenges in terms of scheduling?
 Are there any particular pain points?**

-**K**: Scheduling in Kubernetes can be quite challenging because of the diverse needs of different organizations with different business requirements.
+**KN**: Scheduling in Kubernetes can be quite challenging because of the diverse needs of different organizations with different business requirements.
 Supporting all possible use cases in kube-scheduler is impossible.
 Therefore, extensibility is a key focus for us.
 A few years ago, we rearchitected kube-scheduler with [Scheduling